letdtcode/Fullscreen_Attack_API_Assignment/readme.md

 1. Run index.html to execute the program
 2. Click on either of two buttons is highlighted in yellow below
 ![alt](imgGuide.png)
+Then you can click anywhere in the website
 3. As a result
 ![alt](imgResult.png)